pabshazon/textClassifier/README.md

 ## update on 6/22/2017 ##
 To derive the attention weight which can be useful to identify important words for the classification.
 Please see my latest update on the post.
 All you need to do is run a forward pass right before attention layer output.
 The result is not very promising.
 I will update the post once I have further result.

+## update on 4/8/2018 ##
+Script have been updated to pyhton3.
+References to obsoletes references from 3rd party libraries have been updated to recent versions.